Consolidated Communications in California at a Glance

 About Consolidated Communications in California

-Consolidated Communications serves California communities with both fiber (branded as Fidium Fiber) and DSL internet service, providing broadband options in parts of the state where major metro-focused providers have limited presence.
+Consolidated Communications serves California communities with both fiber (branded as Fidium Fiber).
+DSL internet service, providing broadband options in parts of the state where major metro-focused providers have limited presence.
 California's Central Valley and northern communities have historically had fewer high-speed internet choices, making Consolidated's fiber expansion under the Fidium brand particularly significant.

 California subscribers to Consolidated Communications benefit from the company's ongoing transition from legacy DSL infrastructure to modern fiber-optic service.
 As Fidium Fiber becomes available in more California neighborhoods, residents gain access to symmetrical gigabit speeds that rival the offerings of California's largest internet providers, often at more competitive price points.

 Consolidated Communications, headquartered in Mattoon, Illinois, is a publicly traded telecommunications company that has served communities across the northern United States for over a century.
 The company is in the midst of a major transformation, investing billions in upgrading its legacy copper telephone network to modern fiber-optic infrastructure under the Fidium Fiber brand.
-In California, this transition means customers can access dramatically faster and more reliable internet service as fiber reaches their neighborhoods, while DSL remains available as an interim option in areas still awaiting the fiber buildout.
+In California, this transition means customers can access dramatically faster and more reliable internet service as fiber reaches their neighborhoods.
+While DSL remains available as an interim option in areas still awaiting the fiber buildout.

 Consolidated Communications Plans in California